 Feeding a little one is one of the earliest responsibilities new parents take on, and it often comes with a mix of excitement, questions, and worry.
-Many babies thrive with patience, calm mealtimes, and steady routines.
+Many little one's thrive with patience, calm mealtimes, and steady routines.
 Still, most parents make a few common mistakes along the way especially when balancing advice from family, online tips, and their own instincts.

 1. Rushing Into Solid Foods Too Early